multiscale/muscle3/docs/source/checkpointing.rst

     this usually happens when a peer component has crashed and it is typically not the root cause of your simulation crash.

-Once you find the root cause of your problem, check below list for common issues and their resolutions.
-You may also have found a bug in MUSCLE3: please help us and your fellow MUSCLE3 users by :ref:`creating an issue <Make an issue>` on github.
+Once you find the root cause of your problem, check the list below for common issues and their resolutions.
+You may also have found a bug in MUSCLE3: please help us and your fellow MUSCLE3 users by :ref:`creating an issue <Make an issue>` on GitHub.

 1. The simulation crashes when using checkpoints.
     The first thing you should check is: does the simulation run error-free when